-Bichou (2006) presents the major bottlenecks in a container port (see Fig. 1).
-Some of these are outside the scope of our work.
-For instance, once the ship has completed the loading/uloading procedures she is ready to depart.
-Transporting the unloaded containers to the yard and transshipping them to land-based vehicles is outside the scope of this paper since the time consumed in the above procedures is not included in the vessel's turnaround time.
+Bichou [25] presents the major bottlenecks in a container port (Figure 1).
+Some of these are outside the scope of our study.
+For instance, once the ship has completed the loading/unloading procedures she is ready to depart.
+Transporting the unloaded containers to the yard and transhipping them to land-based vehicles are outside the scope of this paper since the time consumed in the above procedures is not included in the vessel's turnaround time.

-A list of procedures, mainly based on Agreschou (1983), is presented in Kontovas and Psaraftis (2010) in order to identify areas and operations that are time consuming.
+A list of procedures, mainly based on [26] are used in order to identify areas and operations that are time consuming.
 There are four possible states for a vessel: arriving, berthing, loading and unloading and, finally, departing.
 When a vessel that carries cargo is approaching the port, she may berth immediately or wait for one of the reasons illustrated in the following figure, the most important of which is that the berth may not be available.
 After berthing, there are also several reasons that can prevent the immediate start of loading or unloading operations.
-One of them is related to the cargo handling equipment, which may be allocated elsewhere.
+One of them is related to the cargo-handling equipment, which may be allocated elsewhere.